rahulraimau/retail_case_study/README.md

 How to Use the Dashboard
 The retail_dashboard.html file provides an interactive visualization of some of the key findings.

-To view the dashboard:Open Retail Customer Analysis Dashboard
+To view the dashboard:👉 [Open retail.html](https://rahulraimau.github.io/rahulraimau/retail.html)

 Run the Jupyter Notebook first: Ensure you have executed all cells in retail_customer_analysis.ipynb.
 This notebook generates the Customer_Final.csv file, which the HTML dashboard relies on.